m1212e/prismabox/README.md

   typeboxImportDependencyName = "elysia"
   // by default the generated schemes do not allow additional properties.
 You can allow them by setting this to true additionalProperties = true
+  // optionally enable the data model generation.
+See the data model section below for more info dataModel = true
 }
 ```
 to your `prisma.schema`.
 You can modify the settings to your liking, please see the respective comments for info on what the option does.